 9. Oak Titmouse

 The Oak Titmouse is a small passerine bird of the tit family, Paridae.
-It has an overall grayish-brown plumage with a cream-colored undersides and its face is plain in coloration lacking any distinct patterning or markings.
+It has an overall grayish-brown plumage with a cream-colored underside, and its face is plain in coloration, lacking any distinct patterning or markings.

-The distinguishing feature of this species however, is the tufted crest on top of its head that gives it a unique appearance.
+However, the distinguishing feature of this species is the tufted crest on top of its head, which gives it a unique appearance.

-They are native to western North America where they inhabit oak woodlands and chaparral habitats at elevations between sea level up to 5500 feet above sea level.
+They are native to western North America and inhabit oak woodlands and chaparral habitats at elevations between sea level up to 5500 feet above sea level.

 Kingdom | Animalia |